 - Be careful when conducting online banking sessions on computers that are shared by others.
 Public computers (computers at internet cafes, copy centers, libraries, etc.) should be used with caution, due to shared use and possible tampering.
 Online banking sessions and viewing or downloading documents (statements, etc.) should be conducted, when possible, on a computer you know to be safe and secure.

-- Ensure your computer operating system (Windows / iOS), software; browser (Internet Explorer, Safari, Chrome, Firefox and others) version and plug-ins are current.
+- Ensure your computer operating system (Windows / iOS), software; browser (Safari, Chrome, Firefox and others) version and plug-ins are current.
 Before downloading an update to your computer program, first go to the company's website to confirm the update is legitimate.

 - Configure your devices to prevent unauthorized users from remotely accessing your devices or home network.
 For example, if you use a home wireless router for your home internet connection, follow complex password suggestions and consult the manufacturer's recommendations to configure the router with appropriate security settings.